| Nov 05 2019

 That’s not to say you should spend the same.
 What it does show is that you should spend an amount that corresponds to your ambitions.

 Do you want more conversions?
-Make sure your monthly budget is high enough to connect with your audience and keep you ahead of your competition.
+Make sure your monthly budget is high enough to generate leads and conversions; and keep you ahead of your competition.

 In contrast, if you were to spend $20 a day you would reach 20 new customers each day.